 Enhancing the visual perception of ventilated facade pattern designs

-Ventilated façade patterns’ emotional impact forms a landscape image and a unique signature.
+The ventilated façade patterns’ emotional impact forms a landscape image and a unique signature.
 As a result, the ventilated façade skin can act as a landmark.

 - Artificial light – as an instrument for creating interesting movements in the façade pattern;

-- Vertical gardens or planters – with the new pollution regulations façade designers tend to implement also plant elements in the façade pattern where it is possible;
+- Vertical gardens or planters – with the new pollution regulations, façade designers tend to also implement plant elements in the façade pattern where it is possible;

 - Architizer Editors.
 (2018).
 An Architect’s Guide To: Stone Cladding.
 Architizer. https://architizer.com/blog/product-guides/product-guide/stone-cladding-guide/